-If the capitalisation criteria are met, acquired software is recognised at cost under intangible assets.
+Where the criteria for capitalisation are met, acquired software is recognised at acquisition cost under intangible assets.
 The acquisition price and acquisition cost are amortised according to the straight-line method from the moment that the software is available for use.

-The purchase price and purchase costs of acquired software are amortised at 20% per annum on a pro rata basis.
+The purchase price and purchase costs of acquired software are amortised at 20% per annum on a monthly basis.